oscarlaf03/my_restaurant/README.md

 ```
 $ cd back_end
 ```
-  - Once there install the dependencies on package.json use npm or yarn, up to you
+  - Once there install the dependencies on `package.json` use npm or yarn, up to you
 ```
 $ npm install
 ```
-  - Now start up the server, it is config to run on `localhost:3000`
+  - Now start up the server, it is configured to run on `localhost:3000`
 ```
 $ npm start
 ```